Knox Grammar School: Royal Commission hearings

-During hearings in early March 2015, several former Knox students and staff alleged that headmaster Ian Paterson did not refer several allegations of sex abuse he received to the police, despite there being a requirement for such allegations to be reported from 1988.
+During hearings in early March 2015, a collection of former Knox students and staff alleged that headmaster Ian Paterson did not refer several allegations of sex abuse he received to the police, despite there being a requirement for such allegations to be reported from 1988.
 The commission heard that in fact Paterson had never reported any student's allegation of sexual abuse to police during his thirty years in charge of the school.
 Paterson also stated that he had allowed several teachers accused of sexual abuse to resign and subsequently gave them positive references.
 Paterson denied that he had covered up the sexual abuse of students, arguing that he had responded to the allegations brought to his attention, and stated that "I should have known and I should have stopped the events that led to the abuse and its tragic consequences for these boys in my care and their families".
 Paterson stated that he was not aware that it was a crime for a teacher to grope or sexually proposition a student.
 Following the section of the hearing concerning Paterson, the then headmaster, John Weeks, stated that the school had changed considerably since the end of Paterson's period in the role and that Knox's Paterson Centre for Ethics and Business Studies would be renamed.
 He also stated that the school was actively reaching out and providing support to those who were affected.